 Table of Content

 In a Rush?
-Here are 3 Quick and Easy Steps to remove malware:
+Here are 3 Quick Steps for Instant Malware Removal:

 - Click here to download and install Malwarebytes for your device.

-- Run a full system scan by clicking the Scan Now button.
+- Run a full free malware scan by clicking the Scan Now button.
 This process takes a few minutes.

 Malware is a short form of malicious software.
 This general term applies to any program, software, or code, which poses ‘harm’ to a computing system and associated devices.
 Usually, this harm includes; alteration or deletion of data, stealing and encrypting data, taking control of core functions of the operating system, sending information to prying eyes, and all the intrusive deeds that happen without the users’ knowledge.
 In other words, malware can be termed as software that interferes with the normal operations of a computing environment in a harmful way.

 There are many classifications of malware, each intended to cause harm in its unique way.
 Other malware may be harmless but open doors to more dangerous malware.
 Here are the top ten most common types of malware that continue to wreak havoc.

 - Adware – Also known as, advertising malware is a type of persistent malware that usually installs itself without direct permission from the user.
 This type of malware continuously pushes and displays ads in the form of pop-ups, autoplay commercials, banners on your device.
 Sometimes, adware can alter your search results to show ads or redirect you to advertising websites.
 Other adware goes to the extent of collecting data bait your browsing activities.

 - Crypto-jacking – is a trend of malware that uses crypto mining code to use a victim’s computing resources such as CPU and GPU power to mine cryptocurrencies.
 All this is done without the victim’s knowledge, and the cybercriminals collect the cryptocurrencies mined.